smartfile/client-python/README.rst

 ------------

 This library includes two API clients.
-Each one represents one of the supported authentication methods. `BasicClient` is used for HTTP Basic authentication, using an API key and password.
+Each one represents one of the supported authentication methods. :code:`BasicClient` is used for HTTP Basic authentication, using an API key and password.
 OAuthClient is used for OAuth authentication, using tokens.